amassivus/.github/profile/README.md

 ## Hi there 👋

-**massivus** is a Free Software Cloud suite aims to provide the best Free Software framework and tools for the Datacenter and Cloud operations.
+**amassivus** is a Free Software Cloud suite aims to provide the best Free Software framework and tools for the Datacenter and Cloud operations.

 # License